← Home

 Cookies

-We use essential cookies to keep you signed in and protect routes from abuse.
-These are not used for advertising.
+We use essential cookies and similar technologies to keep you signed in, protect routes from abuse, and monitor application errors (via Sentry).
+These are strictly necessary for the service to function and are not used for advertising or cross-site tracking.

 • Sign out on shared computers; clear browser data if you used local-only screening storage.